niklomax/beautiful-jekyll/upcoming.md

 Subtitle: Below is a list of talks I have agreed to.
 ---

 Click through using the links below for abstracts and further information.
-Once I have given the talk I will upload the slides.
-You can find slides from previous talks via the [Presentations](https://speakerdeck.com/niklomax/) tab.
+Once I have given the talk I will upload the slides to my [Speaker Deck](https://speakerdeck.com/niklomax/) site.

 # Talks in 2019
 - Scenario planning for population growth and infrastructure demand, Applied Geography Commission (AGC) Conference, L’Aquila, Italy, 17 to 19 June.
 [Abstract](https://niklomax.github.io/2019-04-02-laquila/), [conference details](https://www.age-geografia.es/site/?p=8547).